kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Argument       | Description
 -------------- | -------------------------------------------------------------------------------------------------------------------------
-`-update`      | Updates to the latest `fanyi.ini` in this repository.
+`-update`      | Updates to the latest `fanyi.ini` from this repository.
 Your old copy will be backed up.
 `-file [path]` | Optional path to `resource.db`.
 If unspecified, panfanyi will use the registry to find `resource.db`.
 `-lang [lang]` | Optional language from `fanyi.ini` that you want to translate to.
 Defaults to `en`.
 `-x`           | Extracts the current string table in `StringTable.xml` to your `fanyi.ini` under the `cn` section.